adaapp/primers-portfolio-jamesspencer19/README.md

 An issue that I encountered whilst completing Primer 2 was how I should approach the loop to ask the user to enter item quantity and price.
 The resolution to this was to research the different types of loops, I came to the conclusion to use a while loop.
 Another issue that I faced was with the rounding of the Subtotal, Shopping Tax and Total, this is where I had to multiply the value by 100 and then divide by 100 to round the float to 2dp.

 ### Primer 3 - Password Complexity Checker
-This primer required me to write a C++ program that determines the complexity of password based around the following rules:
+This primer required me to write a program that determines the complexity of password based around the following rules:
 * Weak (value: 1) – only numeric or only alphabetic characters
 * Moderate (value: 2) – at least 4 characters and is not ‘Weak’, ‘Strong’ or ‘Very Strong’
 * Strong (value: 3) – at least 8 characters; including at least 2 numeric and at least 4 alphabetic